adc17/CV/README.md

 I was trained by my university counselling service to support fellow students.
 This involved 30 hours of training in effective listening and assertive communication, followed by a year of supervision whilst working in the role.
 As a result, I can conduct myself both respectfully and straightforwardly when working collaboratively.

 More recently, I have written copy to communicate effectively with customers, and I have worked with authors on poetry and novels.
-I have also done plenty of programming at Makers Academy.
-Pairing has been one of the surprise delights of learning to code—I did not realize it was such a common approach, and I am thrilled that it is now standard industry practice.
+I have also done plenty of pair programming at Makers Academy.
+Pairing has been one of the surprise delights of learning to code—I am thrilled that it is now standard industry practice.

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education